Notice of Annual General Meeting in Sectra AB (publ)

 A shareholder wishing to attend the Annual General Meeting of Shareholders (“AGM”) shall

 A notification to participate in the AGM shall be submitted in writing by post to Sectra AB (publ), Annual General Meeting, c/o Euroclear Sweden AB, Box 191, 101 23 Stockholm or by phone +46-8-402 58 70.
-A notification to participate can also be submitted via Euroclear Sweden AB’s website, https://investor.sectra.com/agm2022 by way of BankID verification.
+A notification to participate can also be submitted via Euroclear Sweden AB’s website https://anmalan.vpc.se/euroclearproxy/ by way of BankID verification.

-A notification shall include the shareholder’s name, personal or corporate registration number, address, phone number and number of shares held and, if relevant, information about any proxy holder or accompanying assistant (not more than two).
+A notification shall include the shareholder’s name, personal or corporate registration number, address and phone number and, if relevant, information about any proxy holder or accompanying assistant (not more than two).
 Proxy holders and representatives of legal entities must submit their proxies in original copies, certificates of registration and other documents of authority well in advance of the AGM on the address set forth above.
-Proxy forms will be available on the company’s website, https://investor.sectra.com/agm2022.
+Proxy forms will be available on the company’s website, https://investor.sectra.com/agm2023 will be sent to shareholders who request it and provides an address.
+Forms can also be ordered by phone, +46-13-23 52 00, or by e-mail at firstname.lastname@example.org.

 The Board of Directors of Sectra has with reference to § 12 in the Articles of Association decided that shareholders shall be entitled to exercise their voting right at the AGM by way of postal voting pursuant to chapter 7 § 4a of the Companies Act (2005:551).